RedisGraph/RedisGraph/docs/configuration.md

-# Run-time Configuration
+---
+title: "Run-time Configuration"
+linkTitle: "Run-time Configuration"
+type: docs
+weight: 1
+description: >

-RedisGraph supports a few run-time configuration options that can be defined when loading the module.
-In the future more options will be added.
+"RedisGraph supports a few run-time configuration options that can be defined when loading the module.
+In the future more options will be added."
+---

 ## Passing configuration options on module load